multum/pg-differ/docs/configuration.md

 ### connectionConfig

-- Type: `object`
+- Type: `object | Client`
 - Default: `null`
 - Required: `true`

-Connection configuration object for [node-postgres](https://node-postgres.com/features/connecting#programmatic)
+Connection configuration object for [node-postgres](https://node-postgres.com/features/connecting#programmatic).

+It can be an existing `pg.Client` instance, too.
+In this case the instance already has to be connected.

 ### defaultSchema